Sonora27/syriatel_churn_classification_analysis/readme.md

 In addition, I used TomekLinks and class_weight = balanced to deal with class imbalance.

 ### KNN
-* My best KNN model ended up with a recall score of .369.
+* My highest-scoring of my KNN models ended up with a recall score of .369.

 ### Decision Tree
-* My strongest Decision Tree model ended up with a recall score of .762.
+* My highest-scoring of my Decision Tree models ended up with a recall score of .762.

 ### Random Forest
-* I ended up with two strong Random Forest models.
+* My two best models ended up being Random Forest models.
 One had a recall score of .820 and the other had a recall score of .828.

 ### Voting Classifier
 * Using hard voting, my VotingClassifier ended up with a recall score of .754.